DeXeDeXeD/FEND_Udacity/README.md

-# Personal project at FEND course on Udacity.com
+# Personal projects at FEND
 A repository containing personal projects made for FEND course on Udacity.com